FrankieFinancial/onboarding-widget/README.md

     3. .ff-details-review
         1. .ff-document-review-input
         2. .ff-applicant-review-input
-        3. .ff-the-input, which is the specific form being reviewed, shown after clicking the pen to edit that specific field.
-It will also contain one of the following classes that have been shown before in .ff-initial-data-view
+        3. [.ff-the-input &&], which is the specific form being reviewed, shown after clicking the pen to edit that specific field.
+It will also have one of the following classes that have been shown before in .ff-initial-data-view
-            1. [.ff-document-input && classes for document type] as mentioned in .ff-initial-data-view .ff-document-form .ff-document-input
+            1. [.ff-document-input && specific document type] same as .ff-document-input above
             2. .ff-fullname-input
             3. .ff-dob-input
             4. .ff-address-manual-input
     4. .ff-no-match, which contain revision for personal details
         1. .ff-warning-no-match
-        2. .ff-personal-details-form, which contain all the classes from .ff-initial-data-view .ff-personal-details-form, mentioned above
+        2. .ff-personal-details-form and its children, same as above
     5. .ff-partial-match, which contain revision for document details
         1. .ff-warning-partial-match
-        2. .ff-review-document
+        2. .ff-review-document and same children as .ff-details-review, but only for documents
-        3. .ff-the-input, like mentioned above, in .ff-details-review .ff-the-input, but here it will only contain [.ff-document-input && clases for document type]
-        3. .ff-document-form
+        3. .ff-document-form, same as .ff-document-form above
     6. .ff-warning-success
     7. .ff-failure-view
 6. Most basic elements come from our external component library and for that reason they have stronger targeted styles.
 They are elements such as Form inputs, Progress Bar, Dropdowns, Check Boxes, Buttons and What we call Go Ahead Buttons, which are Buttons with And Icon, Text, Hint and an Arrow icon pointing to the right.
 They can still be targeted but might require greater specificity, including the use of !important rules.
 Their inner structure is the following.